jackhodkinson/fim-eval/README.md

 Modify the `main.py` file to set the model, benchmark, and other parameters.

+Add requisit API keys to a .env file

+Make sure your python path is set to the root of the repository: `export PYTHONPATH=.`

-Run `uv run main.py` to generate the samples and evaluate the functional correctness for your configuration.
+Run `uv run --env-file .env main.py` to generate the samples and evaluate the functional correctness for your configuration.

 Run `uv run src/review/review.py` to review the failed results.